The two most common causes of drywall seams cracking are inadequate support behind the drywall and improper taping.

 Problem #3 – High Humidity or Drastic Temperature Changes

-We now know that temperature changes cause cracking in drywall under certain conditions.
+We now know temperature changes cause cracking in drywall under certain conditions.
 But humidity can be the real source of problems.

 Several studies have concluded high humidity, and the change in humidity levels cause building materials to grow and shrink.